 The Lock-In Effect: Why Sellers Aren't Selling

+There's a clear reason the California housing market has such thin inventory right now, and it's not that nobody wants to move.
 As of late 2025, the LAO's affordability report found that roughly 80% of California homeowners are sitting on mortgage rates below 5%.
 The average rate for a new buyer today?
 Around 6.25%.
-Selling means giving up your 3% rate and taking on a 6%+ rate on your next purchase.
-On a $900,000 home, that's a monthly payment difference of several hundred dollars — compounding to over $180,000 across a 30-year loan.
-Most people aren't willing to do that voluntarily.
+Selling means giving up your low rate and taking on a 6%+ rate on your next purchase.
+That translates to a significant monthly cost difference, one that compounds to over $180,000 across a 30-year loan.

 California Real Estate Market 2026: How Each Region Looks